glacials/splits-io/README.md

 ## API

 splits-io has an API consisting of lookup routes and retrieval routes at `/api/v1/:resource` and `/api/v1/:resource/:id`, respectively.
-Here's how to get information.
+You can also POST to `/api/v1/runs`.

 ### Lookup routes
 These routes will accept one or more URL parameters to allow you to look up resources by something that's not a unique